-It was previously a wholly owned subsidiary of the Chartered Institute of Linguists (CIoL) who after a number of years of discussion around such issues as potential conflict of interests undertook a detailed review of the future of the NRPSI in 2009.
+It was previously a wholly owned subsidiary of the Chartered Institute of Linguists (CIoL) who after a number of years of discussion around issues such as potential conflict of interests undertook a detailed review of the future of the NRPSI in 2009.

-The result was that the CIoL decided to divest themselves of this subsidiary and set it up as a completely independent not-for-profit body.
+The result was that the CloL decided to set up NRPSI as a completely independent not-for-profit body.